legeneek/nuxt-cache-module/README.md

     })
   }).catch((e) => {
   })

- // each time restart server will flush the page cache and set the right version(eg:commit hash)
- // not a good solution,  should do it in pre-publish script if (redisClient) {
-    redisClient.sendCommand(new Redis.Command('flushall'))
-   // the appVersion and youAppVersionKey also used in nuxt.config.js
-    redisClient.set(youAppVersionKey, appVersion)
- }

  // inject cache to ctx in server app middleware, so the cache builder can get it. app.use(async (ctx, next) => {